 Under CESL demand and constant MC, markets with low entry are particularly susceptible to further decreases in entry when there is overlapping ownership.
-In such markets, apart from the direct effect it has on entry, overlapping ownership also makes entry
+In such markets, apart from the direct effect it has on entry, overlapping ownership also makes entry more strongly decreasing in the entry cost.
+This means that overlapping ownership could exacerbate the negative macroeconomic implications of rising entry costs in moderately or severely concentrated markets.

-For example, at n = 3, the slope of $\Psi(n,1/2)$ (see the tangent blue dashed line) is smaller in absolute value than the slope of $\Psi(n,0)$ (see the tangent black dashed line). $\Psi(n,\lambda)$ decreases less strongly with n when $\lambda = 1/2$ than when $\lambda = 0$ .
+&lt;sup>45For example, at n = 3, the slope of $\Psi(n,1/2)$ (see the tangent blue dashed line) is smaller in absolute value than the slope of $\Psi(n,0)$ (see the tangent black dashed line). $\Psi(n,\lambda)$ decreases less strongly with n when $\lambda = 1/2$ than when $\lambda = 0$ .

-$^{53}$ Empirical estimates for various markets place E in the range specified in Numerical Result 3.
+$^{46}$ Empirical estimates for various markets place E in the range specified in Numerical Result 3.
 See for example Duso and Szücs (2017), Mrázová and Neary (2017), and Bergquist and Dinerstein (2020).